 ... or for the 50:50 calendar type.
 It's your choice.

-Not a pipe organ calendar picture # 6: Yes, here is the perfect place for a cool tool.
-Not that visible for guests plus some space to put in hints.
+Not a pipe organ calendar picture no. 6: Yes, here is the perfect place for a cool tool.
+Not that visible for guests, plus some space to put in notes.
 A close-up is next.

-This calendar type is, what we offer via Zazzle: Our 50:50 style composers calendar and our 50:50 style pipe organ calendars.
+This calendar style is, what we offer via Zazzle: our 50:50 style composers calendars and our 50:50 style pipe organ calendars.

-Not a pipe organ calendar picture # 8: Your older kid's bedroom could be a location, where both calendar types fit.
+Not a pipe organ calendar picture no. 8: Your older kid's bedroom could be a location, where both calendar types fit.
 The European style calendars and ...

 ... the 50:50 style calendar, too.
 It's your teen's choice.

-Not a pipe organ calendar picture # 10: A special music room is the perfect location for a European style calendar.
+Not a pipe organ calendar picture no. 10: A special music room is the perfect location for a European style calendar.
 However, not for a 50:50 style calendar at all.

-Not a pipe organ calendar picture # 11: Here is, where great future musicians and composers grow up.
-A 50:50 style calendar would be nasty here.
-A European style calendar here is like a noble picture.
-You want it closer?
+Not a pipe organ calendar picture no. 11: Here is the room, where great future musicians and composers grow up.
+A 50:50 style calendar would be really nasty here.
+A European style calendar is instead like a noble painting.
+Do you want to see it closer?

 Here is a close-up for you.